mne-tools/mne-python/doc/source/manual/analyze.rst

 **Number of smoothsteps**

-    This option controls how much smoothing, see Section 8.3, is applied to the interpolated data before computing the contours.
+    This option controls how much smoothing, see :ref:`CHDEBAHH`, is applied to the interpolated data before computing the contours.
     Usually the default value is appropriate.